Anger Thermometer Free PDF Template: The Simple Visual Tool That Helps Stop Outbursts Before They Start

 She decided that in future she would take a different route to her next class.

-a teen girl scrolling on a phone, serious
+a teen girl scrolling through her phone

 example of anger thermometer worksheet 13 year old girl